What To Do When Your Husband Wants To Separate

 She can see I’m struggling.
 And she doesn’t even care enough about me to ask!”

-While she’s thinking,
+While you may be thinking,

 It can be a bit of a catch-22.
 You’re damned if you do and damned if you don’t.
 So, just do it.